skip to content

 Cambridge Interfaith Programme

-A variety of cutting-edge research projects are currently being conducted by researchers affiliated with the Cambridge Interfaith Programme and the Faculty of Divinity.
+A variety of cutting-edge research projects are currently being conducted by researchers affiliated with the Cambridge Interfaith Programme.

 Scripture & Violence

-The Scripture & Violence Project is a research and impact project focused on illuminating the complex relationship between scriptural texts and real-world acts of violence, challenging assumptions that are commonly held in the public sphere.
+Scripture & Violence seeks to illuminate the complex relationship between scriptural texts and real-world acts of violence, challenging assumptions that are commonly held in the public sphere.
+Free group discussion resources and guides are available.

 Holocaust Memory and Muslims in Germany

-This is the first ever major study to analyse and propose ways of improving Holocaust education programs designed for Muslims.
+The first major study to analyse and propose ways of improving Holocaust education programs designed for Muslims.

 God and Human Speech